BMW

 2018 BMW R1200

 CarHunch analysed 3,226 real MOT records for the 2018 BMW R1200.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2018 BMW R1200 is exceptionally reliable, with a 96.8% first-time MOT pass rate that demolishes the UK average of 80%—this is a genuinely trustworthy machine.
 Only 5.6% of vehicles have ever recorded a dangerous defect, which is well below concerning levels and suggests owners can buy with confidence.